junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas doesn't even know what are the words for those feelings in his chest, that tightness, that brokenness, that breathlessness.
 Humans invented so many words in the thousands of years and put them into literacy and poems, but how would he know which ones were the exact same ones that his heart was feeling?
 How would he even begin to understand, what he's feeling?
 It's so confusing and overwhelming, but he doesn't even have time to pause and think.
 They still have a world to save, and some bad guys to fight.
 He's most worried about Sam's condition and what Metatron is going to do with his grace, which means he probably should stop lingering and start moving.

-Cas packs his duffel bag, trying his best to keep the motel room neat and organized.
+Cas pauses for a second to think what he should pack, and very quickly realizes the only duffel bag in the room belongs to Dean.
+He didn't arrive with one and he'd never thought he'd need one.
+Cas decides he'll figure this out later, and just puts a roll of clean bandage in his pocket.
+He starts cleaning up the room, trying his best to keep the motel room neat and organized, thinking Dean might be more pleased to see a clean new room when he comes back than a messy one with the sign of his existence everywhere.
 He makes his bed, and pauses by Dean's nearly unslept-in bed for a second, staring at the middle of the cover that sinks slightly and holds the shape of a grown man laying on top.
 He remembers last night too well, and he remembers Dean's sleeping face and the snore too well.
 Cas sighs.
 He'll remember every second of that, if that becomes the last time he's allowed to watch Dean sleep.
 He straightens the slightly rumpled cover on Dean's bed.

-Dean pushes the door in when Cas is trying to bring the band of the duffel bag onto his shoulder, but the bag is a little too heavy for his worn-out body.
+Dean pushes the door in when Cas is buttoning his trench coat -- it's also something he's never done before, but his worn-out body still feels a little too cold, and he finds out wrapping the coat around the body or simply buttoning it helps.

 Dean's hand freezes on the door handle when he sees what he's doing.
 Dean stares at him with widened eyes.
 "Where are you going?" he blunts out so quickly the words are almost all muffled together.

-The fear and hurt swirl in his eyes, threatening to condense and fall.
+Fear and hurt swirls in Dean's eyes, threatening to condense and fall.

 Cas swallows.
 "Thought I'll just go," he says simply.

 "Where?
 Why?"
 Dean's voice is hoarse.
 He moves into the room slowly, turning on the light.
 Cas sees he's holding two paper cups of coffee in a cup carrier, with a large bag of breakfast.

-Cas's hand hesitates around the duffel bag's band, tangling and fidgeting the band now, not trying to lift it up again.
+Cas's hand hesitates around the next button he's supposed to work on, tangling and fidgeting it now, not trying to button it again.

 "I don't know."
 Cas admits.
 "Somewhere I can help with something."